perazaharmonics/Synths-cpp/README.md

 # Synths-cpp
-Audio Signal Processing application in C++
+The plumbing you'll need to make a C++ Audio Signal Processing application.